uber/athenadriver/README.md

 advanced features like Athena workgroup and tagging creation, driver read-only mode and so on.

 The PDF version of AthenaDriver document is available at [ :scroll: ](resources/athenadriver.pdf)

-This project is stable and being incubated for long-term support.

 ## Features